caguiclajmg/github-greenifier/README.md

 `-m|--draw-message` - Make commits on certain days as to make the specified message appear on the contribution graph

 `--commit-count` - Amount of commits to make each day.
 If this is specified, `--commit-min` and `--commit-max` are ignored.

 `--commit-min` - Minimum amount of commits each day

 `--commit-max` - Maximum amount of commits each day

-`-n|--create-directory` - Creates the specified directory if it doesn't exist and sets up a git repository.

 <sup>Note: No remotes are added so the user will have to manually add a remote and push the changes.</sup>